Conference Community Agreements

 IvyQ is meant to be a safe and inclusive event, and we expect all participants to act respectfully.
 We must work together to promote mutual respect between participants, speakers, performers, and all other conference personnel.
 Included in the program is the Community agreement document based on community guidelines drafted by various IvyQ Leaders Boards over time.
 In addition, we suggest that you look over the glossary of identity terms, which elaborates on some of the many different identities that will be explored during the conference.
 The glossary was prepared by the Planning Team at Yale and drawn from the Brown Safe Zone program as well as a variety of other sources, all listed in the glossary.
 These materials provide a basic guide for fostering openness and understanding, and we hope you find them useful.

 A variety of campus resources will be opened to IvyQ attendees.
 Access to all conference events, requires your IvyQ conference lanyard, which is provided during check-in.
 Attendees are expected to wear their lanyards at all times.
 Please remember that you will be unable to enter IvyQ events or access campus resources if you do not have your IvyQ badge.
-If you for any reason misplace or damage your IvyQ lanyard, please go to the 24-Hour Space in Robinson Hall 107-109.
-A representative of the Dartmouth Team will assist you.
+If you for any reason misplace or damage your IvyQ lanyard, please go to the 24-Hour Space which will be announced at a later date.
+A representative of the Cornell Team will assist you.
 In the case of an emergency, contact information will be provided on a piece of paper in your lanyard.
 In addition, security personnel will be on call during the conference.
-In the case of a bias incident on campus, please report it as soon as possible to Safety and Security: 1-603-646-4000 or online.
+In the case of a bias incident on campus, please report it as soon as possible to : 1-607-255-1111 or online.

 Responsibility & Liability

-You, and you alone, are responsible for your behavior while you are in Hanover.
-We expect that all attendees will behave appropriately, and show respect for Dartmouth College rules, buildings, faculty, students, and staff.
-By attending this event you agree to honor Dartmouth Policy, as well as New Hampshire state and federal law.
+You, and you alone, are responsible for your behavior while you are in Ithaca.
+We expect that all attendees will behave appropriately, and show respect for Cornell University rules, buildings, faculty, students, and staff.
+By attending this event you agree to honor Cornell Policy, as well as New York state and federal law.
 Drug and under-age alcohol use will not be permitted during the conference.
 Any student found violating the law will be forced to leave the conference, and could potentially face legal action.
 Your home school may also be notified of your actions.
-Students who become ill during the conference will be transported to Dartmouth Hitchcock Medical Center.
+Students who become ill during the conference will be transported to Cayuga Medical Center.
 All attendees will have access to this local hospital if in need.
 Note also that we are required to call Emergency Medical Services (EMS) if students show severe levels of intoxication, or other substance abuse.
 If you require medical services, you will be personally responsible for all expenses incurred, and we will contact your Emergency Contact immediately.
+Additionally, New York State and Cornell University have a Good Samaritan policy in effect.
 All attendees should bring insurance cards and some form of identification with them to the conference.
 We want everyone to have the best time possible, and hope that you all contribute to making this year's IvyQ a safe and positive experience!